 Nonsteroidal anti-inflammatory drugs are available in over-the-counter and prescription strengths.
-A doctor needs to analyze the patient and determine what type of drug and what dosage is needed.
+A doctor needs to analyze the patient and determine what type of drug and what dosage they need.
 The doctor will then provide the patient with details of an OTC drug they can buy or prescribe a stronger drug if needed.

 If the patient shows signs of anxiety and depression, the doctor may also focus on addressing these psychological matters as complications of prostatitis pain.
 When conditions like depression are treated effectively, the patient may find that their pain symptoms improve.
 Several studies link chronic pain and depression.

 People with depression generally have a change in their perception of pain.
-This can cause chronic pain symptoms in patients – and in those with existing pain, an increase in the pain level perceived may be experienced too.
+This can cause chronic pain symptoms in patients – and in those with existing pain, they may see an increase in their pain level too.

 When depression and anxiety are treated, along with appropriate drugs to help with pain management, the patient may find they start to sleep better.
 This forms a complete treatment strategy, where every part plays a role in providing relief in pain.
 The goal of such a treatment plan is also to offer the patient a higher quality of life.